KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_thermal_element/test_thermal_fixed_temperature/README.md

 ## Results

-The animated figure below illustrates the temperature contours resulting from the simulation (as an example the 2D9N test is shown below).
+The picture below illustrates the temperature contours resulting from the simulation (as an example the 2D9N test is shown below).

 <img src="../documentation_data/test_thermal_fixed_temperature_2D9N_result.png" alt="Temperature within the box width at the last time step" title="Temperature within the box width at the last time step" width="600">